 Release date: December 20, 2013

-Rating: Rated R for language including some sexual references
+Rating: Rated PG-13 for thematic elements including some unsettling images

 Stay up to date by subscribing to my Movie Examiner column at the top of the page and you'll get my articles and reviews sent right to your e-mail.